tsimafeip/mt5-lang-detect/README.md

 Please note, that this notebook heavily relies on the sample [Jupyter notebook](https://github.com/google-research/text-to-text-transfer-transformer/blob/main/notebooks/t5-trivia.ipynb) provided by T5 authors along with several insights and ideas from the [notebook](https://github.com/mayhewsw/multilingual-t5/blob/master/notebooks/mt5-xnli.ipynb) by Stephen Mayhew.

 ## Modes of running
-I see three modes of using this work.
-Please note that all three modes are heavily relying on Google Colaboratory, I have not tested it with local runtime.
+I see two modes of using this work.
+Please note that all modes are heavily relying on Google Colaboratory means.

-- Following the whole notebook, loading my fine-tuned model from Google Storage and checking it on inference.
-Optionally, check the correctness of the reported metrics by uncommenting corresponding cells.
+- Following the whole notebook, loading the model from Google Storage, which was finetuned by me, and checking it on inference.
-- Fine-tuning model by yourself using the Colab runtime to reproduce and verify the whole process.
-Please note, that the newly created model will be lost after the runtime utilization.
-For this mode please change LOCAL_RUNTIME_MODEL to True.
+Optionally, checking the validity of the result metrics.
-- Setting up your personal Google Storage folder and fully replicating my original work.
+- Setting up your personal Google Storage folder and changing BASE_CLOUD_DIR respectively.

+Additionally, I have tried to use local Colab runtime to save the model-related files, but it is not allowed due to [TPU-specifics](https://cloud.google.com/tpu/docs/troubleshooting#cannot_use_local_filesystem).

 ## Before you start
 - It is advised to use Google Chrome if you want to explore Tensorboard interactively during fine-tuning.
 Also, it looks like that this specific browser works very fast with Colab.